Doctors Professional Indemnity

 This policy also covers the unqualified staff of a medical establishment.
 However, it comes at an additional premium.

-The unqualified staff here compromises compounders, ward boys, and nurses.
+The unqualified staff here comprises compounders, ward boys, and nurses.
 The policy also covers other staff members working at a hospital or clinic.
 However, it is important that the doctor declare the number of untrained staff when filling out the proposal form.
 This allows the insurer to price the liability insurance properly.

 So, the insurance covers the cost of litigation, settlement, court fee, civil fines, and expenses.
 Some insurers may appoint a medical lawyer to support the insured.